Siege of Alcácer do Sal: Sources

 There are two Latin eyewitness accounts of the siege.
 The anonymous Gesta crucigerorum Rhenanorum is written from the perspective of the German crusaders.
 The Carmen de expugnatione Salaciae was written by Goswin of Bossut, a priest from the Duchy of Brabant, for Bishop Soeiro.

 The De itinere Frisonum is a contemporary record of the Frisian crusaders who sailed with the Germans to Portugal but did not partake in the siege of Alcácer.
 It was incorporated into the chronicle of Emo of Friesland.
 A contemporary account of the Fifth Crusade by Oliver of Paderborn includes some information on the Alcácer expedition.

 There are three letters sent in the immediate aftermath of victory that are an important source for the siege.
 One was sent by Count William to Pope Honorius III; one was sent by the clergy to Honorius; and one is Honorius's reply.
 These letters are kept in the Vatican Apostolic Archive.

 The siege is briefly recounted by Roger of Wendover.
+It is also widely mentioned in later Portuguese historiography, such as the Chronicle of 1344, the Chronicle of 1419 and the Chronicle of Dom Afonso II of Rui de Pina.

 The major sources from the Muslim side are in Arabic.
 They include the Rawḍ al-Qirṭās and al-Ḥimyarī's Rawḍ al-Miʿṭār.